 Whilst the driver can depress the clutch pedal as quickly as they want/need, if the clutch is raised too quickly it will cause the clutch plates to come together too suddenly, which is likely to cause the engine to stall, or the vehicle to jump/move forward faster than intended and out of control.

 During your driving lessons, you will deal with a number of different types of junctions.
 Normally you will start with turning into and emerging out of side roads (T-junctions) Then roundabouts and crossroads, together with a variety of other traffic light controlled junctions.
-Whilst each of these junctions will have their own rules as to how they work, there are also certain areas that will remain very much the same regardless of the junction being practised.
+Whilst each of these junctions will have its own rules as to how they work, there are also certain areas that will remain very much the same regardless of the junction being practised.
 The way we approach a junction is a good example of this.
 This will normally be Mirrors, Positioning, Signals, Speed and Gears.
 This is often referred to as the MSM routine (Mirrors, Signal, Manoeuvre), and is basically the same regardless of the type of junction being approached.

 If you want a guide to the full Learning to Drive syllabus, then why not look at The Official complete DVSA Learner Driver Pack covering both the theory and practical driving tests.

 On the driving test, you will be asked to complete one of the four manoeuvres.
 They are the turn in the road, left or right reverse (around a corner) and the reverse park either in a car park or beside the road.
 The examiner will be looking at the control of the vehicle (clutch or brake control), the accuracy and good effective observation throughout the manoeuvre.
 One of the skills that need to be mastered is the ability to combine all of the above, and not to simply concentrate on the accuracy and control, completely forgetting about the observation.